-Dr. Gerri Cannon-Smith, MD, MPH | she/her/hers
+Gerri Cannon-Smith, MD, MPH | she/her/hers

-Pediatrics | Brandon, MS | NMA Member
+Pediatrics | Brandon, MS | National Medical Association (NMA) Member

-Dr. Yvonne Collins, MD | she/her/hers
+Yvonne Collins, MD | she/her/hers

-Gynecologic Oncology | Oak Park, IL | NMA Member
+Gynecologic Oncology | Oak Park, IL | National Medical Association (NMA) Member

 Yvonne C. Collins M.D. is a Gynecologic Oncologist and Chief Medical Officer of CountyCare within Cook County Health Hospitals System.
-She is board certified in Obstetrics, Gynecology and Gynecologic Oncology.
+She is board certified in Obstetrics, Gynecology, and Gynecologic Oncology.
 Dr. Collins is a graduate of Xavier University in Louisiana and the University of Florida College of Medicine in Gainesville, Florida.
-She completed residency in Obstetrics and Gynecology at Cook County Hospital in Chicago, Illinois and fellowship training in Gynecologic Oncology at Roswell Park Cancer Institute in Buffalo, New York.
+She completed her residency in Obstetrics and Gynecology at Cook County Hospital in Chicago, Illinois and her fellowship training in Gynecologic Oncology at Roswell Park Cancer Institute in Buffalo, New York.

 Dr. Collins has devoted her career to educating underserved women on the importance of routine health maintenance.
-She also has an interest in empowering women through education, eliminating barriers to care and increasing access.
-She works with community organizations, area churches, beauty salons, task forces on developing ways to decrease racial disparities related to cervical cancer.
-She has provided healthcare in the United States and has traveled abroad to Central America, the Caribbean, Asia and Africa providing care.
+She also has an interest in empowering women through education, eliminating barriers to care, and increasing access.
+She works with community organizations, area churches, beauty salons, and task forces on developing ways to decrease racial disparities related to cervical cancer.
+She has provided healthcare in the United States and has traveled abroad to Central America, the Caribbean, Asia, and Africa providing care.
 She lectures nationally and internationally with the goal of educating on disease prevention.
 Her honors include Outstanding Teacher (twice) and Humanitarian of the Year.
-She is currently Region IV Trustee for the National Medical Association and a member of the Cook County Physicians Association.
+She is currently a Region IV Trustee for the National Medical Association and a member of the Cook County Physicians Association.

-Dr. Riccardo Correa, MD, EdD | he/him/el
+Ricardo Correa, MD, EdD | he/him/el

 Internal Medicine | Phoenix, AZ | GLMA, ACP, & NHMA Member